 - Watch the temporary signs.
 Tenants will want to put all sorts of ugly temporary signs out.
 Make sure they are out just for a day.
 That being said, I often pass a shopping center that has tenants switch out small 2X3 plastic signs that say things like “$1 cupcake special” and the like.
 As long as there aren’t too many, it is fine.
 If there is a disagreement with a tenant about ugliness, allow them to stick it out there, and see how it works for a few days.

 - Create a content-rich website.
-Don’t spend a lot on the design, but instead pay attention to the words you are going to put on it.
+Pay attention to the words you are going to put on it.
 Words attract search engines.
 Do not use fancy Flash graphics or anything extreme.
 It adds to cost and Google can’t find it.
 Instead, give the basics to the public.
 Make sure each tenant gets a page, with a few paragraphs about each.
 Then tell the history of the shopping center.
 Something like this: “Built in 1983 by Joe Smith & Co builders, it was later sold to Fred Jones, Jim Smith and Joe McCoy, who now operate it as JMS Associates.
-These days, a website can be done quickly and cheaply.
-For instance, this website is done on Word Press, and the software to run it is free and open source.
-I am continually amazed that many shopping centers don’t have websites.

 - Take those leasing signs down.
 So you need one tenant for 1,000 square feet and you still have a giant FOR LEASE sign in the parking lot.
 You fool!
 Yes, it is great advertising for the broker, but the broker gets benefits for ALL the properties.
 If you are the broker, you still need to take it down.
 Unlike a house “for sale” sign, a “for rent” sign that is up tells the customer that your shopping center is lacking something, namely tenants.
 A horrible message from the road, and it detracts from your main signage.
 Of course, a banner/sign in the window of an empty storefront is fine, and expected.
 And if you are opening a new center, or completely rebuilding an old one, you will want the sign out for a time.
 But only when there is major leasing activity.